Diary of a Mad Black Woman: Plot

-Charles recovers, returns home with Helen, and resumes verbally abusing her, but Helen takes the opportunity to retaliate for years of neglect, verbal, emotional, and physical abuse by not only physically humiliating him, but also by revealing that Brenda finally showed her true colors by not only opting to let Charles die, but also by emptying his bank account and leaving with their boys during his hospitalization.
-She additionally reveals that their housekeeper Christina has left as well because Charles has no money to pay her, and that all of his friends, associates, and connections have abandoned him now that he has been left crippled and penniless.
+Charles is discharged from the hospital, returns home with Helen, and resumes verbally abusing her, but Helen takes the opportunity to retaliate for years of neglect and abuse.
+She physically assaults him and discloses that Brenda revealed her true colors by opting to let Charles die, emptying his bank account and leaving with their sons during his hospitalization.
+She additionally reveals that their housekeeper Christina also left, as Brenda left no money to pay her, and that all of Charles's friends, associates, and connections have abandoned him now that he has been left crippled and penniless.
+Helen tries to revel in his misery, but only ponders why any of this had to happen.

-Helen and Orlando argue when he learns she has moved back in with Charles to look after him, and he leaves heartbroken.
-Charles realizes his mistakes and apologizes to Helen, realizing that she was the only one who truly cared for him.
-He becomes a kinder man, while she helps him recover.
-He regains his ability to walk one day in church, where Debrah, now clean and sober after going into rehab, reconciles with Brian.

-Charles hopes to start over with Helen, but during a family dinner with Madea, she gives him her wedding ring and signed divorce papers and tells him she will always be his friend.
-She finds Orlando, asks him to propose again, and accepts when he does.
+Helen and Orlando argue about her moving back in with Charles to look after him, and he leaves heartbroken.
+Charles realizes the error of his past treatment towards Helen and apologizes to her, realizing that she was the only person who truly cared about him.
+She assists in his recovery, and one Sunday at church, he regains his ability to walk, while Debrah, now clean and sober following treatment, reconciles with Brian.
+Charles seeks to begin his relationship anew with Helen, but during a family dinner with Madea, she gives him her wedding ring and signed divorce papers and says they will always be friends, ending their relationship on amicable terms.
+She ventures to Orlando's workplace, reaffirms that she loves him, requests that he propose again, and accepts when he does.